Vitiligo: Types, Symptoms, Causes, Treatment & Recovery

 • Premature graying or whitening of hair on the scalp, eyelashes, eyebrows, or beard.

-• Loss of color in the tissues lining the inside of your mouth or nose.
+• Loss of color inside the mouth or nose

 Vitiligo Causes and Reasons